EDCD/EDDN/docs/Running-this-software.md

        else you're using as the reverse proxy).
     1. `GATEWAY_OUTDATED_SCHEMAS` any past schemas that are no longer valid.
     1. `MONITOR_HTTP_BIND_ADDRESS` and `MONITOR_HTTP_PORT` define where the
-       Monitor listens for web connections to, e.g. the statistics page.
+       Monitor listens to for web connections, e.g. the statistics page.
     1. `MONITOR_RECEIVER_BINDINGS` defines where the Monitor connects in order to subscribe to messages from the Gateway.
 Should match `GATEWAY_SENDER_BINDINGS`.
     1. `MONITOR_UA` appears to be unused.